willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The system cannot find the boundary and I'm being presented with setup UI

 This means that the tracking system was unable to recognize your environment.
-If you are in a new environment, this is to be expected, please set up the [boundary](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
-If you have used the device in this environment in the past, and have previously set up a bounds here, then check the following:
+If you are in a new environment, you must set up the [boundary](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality#set-up-your-room-boundary).
+If you have previously used the device in this environment and set up a boundary:
 * Make sure the room has enough light.
 * Make sure you have worn the device and looked around the room.
 The device must observe your environment to know where it is.
-It will not find your bounds when it is sitting on a desk or table.
+It will not find your bounds if it is sitting on a desk or table.
-* Try unplugging the device, closing Windows Mixed Reality, and plugging the device back in.
+* Unplug the device, close Windows Mixed Reality, and plug the device in again.
 * Something may have changed in your environment and the device no longer recognizes it.
 Try setting up a new boundary.

-If these steps do not resolve the problem, then delete your environment data and re-setup your bounds.
+If these steps do not resolve the problem, then delete your environment data and set up the boundary again.

 ### The system is presenting me with UI that asks me to choose setup for all experiences or seated/standing, and I see my bounds